artinRahm/artinrahm.github.io/README.md

 Clover - Multi-Theme Landing Page
 A beautiful, animated landing page with 30 different themes and particle effects.

+⚠️ COPYRIGHT NOTICE
+© 2025 Clover.
+All Rights Reserved.

+This code is proprietary and confidential.
+You may NOT:

+❌ Copy, modify, or distribute this code
+❌ Use this code for commercial purposes
+❌ Claim this work as your own
+❌ Remove or alter copyright notices
+Unauthorized copying, distribution, or use is strictly prohibited and may result in legal action.

 Features
 30 unique themes with different speeds and effects Interactive particle system that follows your mouse